pomdtr/sunbeam/website/src/developer-guide/reference/actions.md

     "type": "run-command", // required
     "title": "Run Command", // required
     "shortcut": "ctrl+r", // optional
-    "with": { // Parameters to pass to the command "key": "value", // pass a fixed value
+    "inputs": { // Parameters to pass to the command "key": "value", // pass a fixed value
         "name": { // show a form input to the user "type": "textfield",